Three Minute Thesis®

 The first 3MT was held at The University of Queensland (UQ) in 2008 with 160 graduate students competing.
 Enthusiasm for the 3MT concept grew and its adoption by numerous universities led to the development of an international competition in 2010.
 Today students from the United States, the United Kingdom, Canada, and Hong Kong take part in their own regional and national events.

-Cornell’s third annual 3MT final round competition will be held on Wednesday, March 15, 2017 at 4:00 in Biotech G10.
-3MT challenges PhD students to present a compelling oration on their dissertation or thesis and its significance in just three minutes, in language appropriate to a non-specialist audience.
+Cornell’s 4th annual 3MT final round competition will be held on Wednesday, March 21, 2018 at 4:00pm ET in Biotech G10.
+3MT challenges research degree students to present a compelling story on their dissertation or thesis and its significance in just three minutes, in language appropriate to a non-specialist audience.

-Students will begin preliminary rounds in February 2017.
-In addition to first place ($1,500) and second place ($1,000) winners from among the eight finalists, audience members on March 15 will be asked to select a People’s Choice Award ($500).
-(So ask your friends and colleagues to attend and provide support!)
+In addition to first place ($1,500) and second place ($1,000) winners from among the 10 finalists, audience members on March 21 will be asked to select a People’s Choice Award ($500).
+So ask your friends and colleagues to attend and provide support!